FeatureByte vs MLflow

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Feature Store — Robust storage for features.
+- Feature Store — Centralized repository for ML features

 - Experiment tracking — Track and log experiments systematically.